SwapnilDaddikar07/Golang-Alias/README.md

 We can do this by
 type Error = Errors.AnimalErrors

-Above is called type alias.
+Above is called type alias